Coconut Oil Skin Care

 Is coconut oil good for your skin?

-I have used coconut oil as part of the treatment for many skin problems in my dermatology practice over the years because,
+I have used coconut oil to treat skin problems in my dermatology practice because coconut oil,

-it is a great moisturizer for people with highly sensitive allergic skin, including in patients with atopic eczema,
+is a great moisturizer for people with highly sensitive allergic skin, including patients with atopic eczema,

 Coconut oil has broad benefits for skin health.